 During her studies in Allendale, MI, Tracey Howell created the modular typeface Babe (2014).
 [Google] [More] ⦿

 Tubbs Mfg Co

 James Grieshaber earned a BFA in Graphic Design from Rochester Institute of Technology.
-Based first in Rochester, NY, and now in Chicago, IL, Grieshaber ran Typeco, a typographic services and solutions company established in 2002.
+Based first in Rochester, NY, and then in Chicago, IL, and then again in Rochester, Grieshaber ran Typeco, a typographic services and solutions company established in 2002.
 James Grieshaber (b.
 Detroit, 1967) most recently was on staff of P22 Type Foundry, where he designed many type families and helped establish International House of Fonts.
 He has been honoured with an award of Excellence in Type Design from Association Typographique International (ATypI) for his Gothic Gothic (2004, blend of blackletter and English style), and by TypeArt'05 (for Operina Cyrillic).
 Designer and Co-editor of the Indie Fonts book series, Grieshaber now teaches typography at RIT and runs Typeco.
 MyFonts sells his fonts now.
 YouWorkForThem sells the Super Duty family (stencil), Glyphic Neue, the Trapper families, Chunk Feeder, Gothic Gothic and Cusp.
 Identifont page.
 FontShop link.
 Behance link.
-Details on some of his faces:
+Details on some of his typefaces: